raspberrypilearning/cd-beginner-unity-sushi/en/step_2.md

 ### Hardware

-+ List hardware here, or delete section.
++ A computer capable of running Unity.
+The computer will need to be running either Windows or Mac OS.

 ### Software